Moones/EnsageSharp/README.md

 # Ensage.NET
-Public repository for upcoming .NET version of Ensage.
+Repository of Moones for EnsageSharp